The Foundation for a Meaningful Life

 • Reading

-In a classroom environment rich with literary materials, grade four students participate in a wide variety of reading experiences in guided and independent settings.
-Students read independently each day from books at their designated reading levels, choosing from a range of genres including fiction, nonfiction, and poetry.
-To improve comprehension, students apply grade-level and reading-level strategies that include prediction, connection, visualization, questioning, and summarizing.
+In a classroom environment rich with books, grade four students participate in a wide variety of reading experiences in guided and independent settings.
+Students read independently each day from books at their designated reading levels, choosing from a range of genres including realistic fiction, fantasy, mystery, historical fiction, science fiction, biography, informational texts, and poetry.
+To improve comprehension, students learn strategies that include prediction, connection, visualization, questioning, and summarizing.
 Teachers conduct one-on-one conferences with students to monitor individual progress and set individual goals.
-Guided reading groups are conducted where students practice oral reading skills, ask and answer questions, and learn how to have a book discussion.
+Teachers conduct guided reading groups that teach students how to discuss literature, ask and answer questions about what they have read, and apply the lessons learned in a text to their own lives.

 • Writing

 The Lower School writing program encourages students to develop an understanding of and appreciation for creative and expository writing, poetry, and drama, and to communicate effectively through written and spoken language.
-Students write daily and complete assignments through a multi-step process known as the writing workshop, where they develop strategies for organizing their thoughts, revising and discussing their work in student/teacher conferences, and presenting completed assignments to the class.
+Students write daily and complete assignments through a workshop process where they develop strategies for organizing their thoughts, revising and discussing their work in student/teacher conferences, and presenting completed assignments to the class.

-Students explore and apply proper language and grammar usage with the goal of improving their own writing.
+Students explore and apply proper language and grammar usage with the goal of improving their writing.
 Throughout the writing curriculum, process writing and grammar study are designed to be parallel and interconnected methods of ensuring mastery of skills.
-Using the 6+1 Traits of Writing (ideas, organization, voice, word choice, sentence fluency, conventions, and presentation), students begin working through the various stages of the writing process, from writing simply to get ideas down on paper, to later and final drafts of publishable writing.
-From the earliest stages of a piece of writing through work that can be read aloud, revision focused on these specific traits guides students as they work.
+Using the 6+1 Traits of Writing (ideas, organization, voice, word choice, sentence fluency, conventions, and presentation), students work through the various stages of the writing process, from writing simply to get ideas down on paper, to later and final drafts of publishable writing.
+From the earliest stages of a rough draft through a “published” piece, students use the Six Traits as a guide during the revision process.

 • Social Studies